Raj-Manghani/kubernetes-ansible-vmware/README.md

 + Set SELinux to `permissive` mode.
 (Kubernetes Required)

 *PLEASE NOTE: Since Linux distros vary, VM template configuration instructions are located in a readme file in the specific distro folders (e.g.`<LINUX DISTRO>-<distro version>-TEMPLATE.md`).*

+## Ansible Host Requirements

+These playbooks were tested with Ansible Host version 2.17.
+To ensure all modules work as intended, specific packages are required before running this playbook.
+Refer to `requirements.txt` for more information on the packages required.
+It is highly recommended you use a python virtual environment when running playbooks.
+If you are unsure how to set this up, there are many online video walkthrus/tutorials.
+Additionally, `python3` path needs to be set accordingly in `vars:` section as interpreter in your playbook for it to work as intended (e.g vars.ansible_python_interpreter: /usr/bin/python3).

 ## Current Linux-based Playbooks